KenKundert/nestedtext/README.rst

 reals, dates, etc.) may seem counter productive, it leads to simpler data files and applications that are more robust.

-*NestedText* is convenient for configuration files, address books, account information, and the like.
-Here is an example of a file that contains a few
+*NestedText* is convenient for configuration files, data journals, address books, account information, and the like.
+Here is an example of a file that contains a few addresses:
-addresses:

 .. code-block:: nestedtext